mvdutta/weight-tracking-client/README.md

 # Features
 There are three primary types of users that can register and log in to their account: (CNA, RD, and RN/NP/MD).<br>
+Responsive design allows for use on most screen sizes.<br>

 Each user has different responsibilities:
 1. From their dashboard, CNAs can:
     - check and send messages to multiple users